SAP-samples/partner-reference-application/Tutorials/13-Deploy-Sample-Application.md

-# Deploy the Sample Application to a Customer SAP BTP Account
+# Deploy the Sample Application to a SAP BTP Account

-This tutorial guides you through the steps to deploy and configure the sample application (Poetry Slam Manager) in a dedicated SAP BTP subaccount, representing an end-to-end provisioning process of a single-tenant partner application in a customer SAP BTP account.
+This tutorial guides you through the steps to deploy and configure the sample application (Poetry Slam Manager) in a dedicated SAP BTP subaccount, representing an end-to-end provisioning process of a single-tenant partner application in a SAP BTP account.

+> Note: This description applies to partner BTP accounts of type "Test, Demo, and Development (TDD)".
+This is the recommended type for proof of concepts and development projects.
+For more details on partner BTP environments for TDD and productive use, as well as the associated ordering processes, visit the [SAP Partner Portal, SAP PartnerEdge – Build Experience](https://partneredge.sap.com/en/partnership/development/build.html).

 ## Clone and Deploy the Sample Application